scikit-hep/resample/README.rst

 Installation
 ------------
-You can install with `pip`, but you need a C compiler on the target machine.
+You can install with pip, but you need a C compiler on the target machine.

 .. code-block:: shell